 Termination is the stage in which individuals are not tempted; they have 100% self-efficacy.
 Whether depressed, anxious, bored, lonely, angry, or stressed, individuals in this stage are sure they will not return to unhealthy habits as a way of coping.
 It is as if their new behavior has become an automatic habit.
 Examples include adults who have developed automatic seatbelt use or who automatically take their antihypertensive medication at the same time and place each day.
 In a study of former smokers and alcoholics, researchers found that less than 20% of each group had reached the criteria of zero temptation and total self-efficacy (Snow, Prochaska & Rossi, (1992).
 The criterion of 100% self-efficacy may be too strict or it may be that this stage is an ideal goal for population health efforts.
 In other areas, like exercise, consistent condom use, and weight control, the realistic goal may be a lifetime of maintenance.

 Decision making was conceptualized by Janis and Mann (1977) as a decisional “balance sheet” of comparative potential gains and losses.
 Two components of decisional balance, the pros and the cons, have become critical constructs in the Transtheoretical Model.
 As individuals progress through the Stages of Change, decisional balance shifts in critical ways.
-When an individual is in the Precontemplation stage, the pros in favor of behavior change are outweighed by the relative cons for change and in favour of maintaining the existing behavior.
+When an individual is in the Precontemplation stage, the pros in favor of behavior change are outweighed by the relative cons for change and in favor of maintaining the existing behavior.
 In the Contemplation stage, the pros and cons tend to carry equal weight, leaving the individual ambivalent toward change.
 If the decisional balance is tipped however, such that the pros in favor of changing outweigh the cons for maintaining the unhealthy behavior, many individuals move to the Preparation or even Action stage.
 As individuals enter the Maintenance stage, the pros in favor of maintaining the behavior change should outweigh the cons of maintaining the change in order to decrease the risk of relapse.

 The TTM integrates elements of Bandura’s self-efficacy theory (Bandura, 1977, 1982).
 This construct reflects the degree of confidence individuals have in maintaining their desired behavior change in situations that often trigger relapse.
 It is also measured by the degree to which individuals feel tempted to return to their problem behavior in high-risk situations.
 In the Precontemplation and Contemplation stages, temptation to engage in the problem behavior is far greater than self-efficacy to abstain.
 As individuals move from Preparation to Action, the disparity between feelings of self-efficacy and temptation closes, and behavior change is attained.
 Relapse often occurs in situations where feelings of temptation trump individuals’ sense of self-efficacy to maintain the desired behavior change.